bhurling/bitbucket-approve-plugin/README.md

 # bitbucket-approve-plugin

-Plugin that enables Jenkins to approve commits on Bitbucket
+Plugin that enables Jenkins to approve commits on Bitbucket.
+In a sense, you may compare it to how Travis and Github are working together.

 ## Configuration